 explain the geologists.

-The owners of the water holes are the communities, for example Kollafjørður, where a major water hole has been found.
+The shallow geothermal water holes are privately owned, but the excessive water belongs to the communities, for example Kollafjørður, where a major water hole has been found.

-Conferences around the Geological Aspects at the Faroe Islands have been held in the past, one being the FI Expoloration Conferences and the Johannes Rasmussen Conference, which was held in 2007 and 2015 on the Faroe Islands http://jf.fo/en/radstevnur/jrc-radstevna/
+Conferences around the Geological Aspects at the Faroe Islands have been held in the past, one being the Faroe Islands Exploration Conferences (FIEC), which was held in 2004, 2007, 2009 and 2012 and the Jóannes Rasmussen Conference (JRC), which was held in 2007 and 2015 on the Faroe Islands http://jf.fo/en/radstevnur/jrc-radstevna/

-It is the aim to repeat the JRC and share knowledge on geosciences, especially volcanology or those interested in the Northeast Atlantic Region.
+The aim is to repeat the JRC and share knowledge on geosciences, especially about volcanology among those interested in the Northeast Atlantic Region.
 The conference has been named after Jóannes Rasmussen (1912-1992), who may be considered as the father of geological science in the Faroe Islands.

 More interesting reading about the subject on the website of Jarðfeingi